Revival (novel): Plot

 Several years later, Jamie receives correspondence from Jacobs, including a letter from his childhood sweetheart Astrid, claiming she has cancer.
 Jacobs offers to heal her, but only if Jamie will become his assistant for one last experiment.
 Jamie reluctantly agrees, and Astrid is cured.
 Jamie helps Jacobs prepare for his final experiment: Jacobs has discovered something he calls "secret electricity", an all-powerful energy source that he has been using to achieve his healings over the years.
-He now intends to harness a massive surge of this energy from a lightning rod and channel it into a terminally ill woman named Mary Fay, whom he has relocated to his lab.
+He now intends to harness a massive surge of this energy from a lightning rod and channel it into a terminally ill woman named Mary Fay, whom he has relocated to his lab in the mountains of Maine.
 Jacobs' plan is to revive Mary Fay after her death–not in the conventional manner, but in the sense that she will be clinically dead and yet able to communicate with Jacobs and tell him of the afterlife.

 The experiment works, but not in the way Jacobs intends.
 The revived Mary Fay becomes a doorway to the afterlife, but to the horror of both Jacobs and Jamie, there is no Heaven and no reward for piety.
 Instead, the afterlife is revealed to be "The Null", a hellish dimension of chaos, where souls of the deceased are tormented by ant-like creatures that serve insane, Lovecraftian beings, the most powerful of which is known as "Mother".
 Mother inhabits the body of Mary Fay, transforming her into a grotesque monster, and attempts to kill Jacobs.
 Jamie shoots Mother with Jacobs' gun, and she leaves Mary's body.
 A horrified Jacobs has a fatal stroke, and Jamie arranges his body to make it look like he shot Mary.
-Jamie flees the scene and relocates to Hawaii.
+Jamie flees the scene and relocates to Hawaii where Con lives.

 Eventually, many of the people cured by Jacobs go insane and kill themselves and others, including Yates and Astrid.
-Jamie, one of the few survivors of Jacobs' treatments, is left relying heavily on antidepressants.
+Jamie, one of the few survivors of Jacobs' treatments and now living in Kauaʻi, is left relying heavily on antidepressants and feeling nihilistic.
 He recounts his vision of The Null to a psychiatrist, who does not believe him.
 He takes some small comfort in the possibility that the visions were "lies".
-However, the novel ends with Jamie going to visit Con, who has spent the last two years in a psychiatric hospital after attacking his partner; as Jamie goes to leave, he sees a door calling his name and realises that one day he will suffer the same violent fate and have to face being trapped in The Null under the yoke of Mother.
+However, the novel ends with Jamie going to visit Con, who has spent the last two years in a psychiatric hospital after attacking his partner, likely a result of Jacobs' treatment of him years ago.
+As Jamie goes to leave, he has a vision of a door calling his name and realizes that one day, like Jacobs and everyone else who died before Jamie, he too will suffer the same fate and have to face being trapped in The Null under the yoke of Mother.